bayzat/eslint-plugin-bayzat/docs/rules/no-get-properties-for-flat-props.md

 **Note: there is an assumption that `getProperties` function is always imported from `@ember/object`** **Note: after applying this rule with `--fix` the file can end up being invalid because of unused import of `getProperties`; to avoid introduction of complexity into the rule, this has to be fixed manually**
+**Note: this rule cannot be applied in case your code uses Ember Data or Ember proxies as they require usage of `getProperties`**